bap14/cl-devenv-docker/docs/globalServicesSetup.md

    ```
 1. Start just the StepCA container
    ```
-   docker compose up step-ca
+   docker compose up -d step-ca
    ```
-1. Observe the ouptut in the terminal.
-You should see a notice that StepCA is ready to go, like:
+1. Looking at the output for this docker container you should see the following after proper initialization:
    ```
    ✔ Root certificate: /home/step/certs/root_ca.crt
    ✔ Root private key: /home/step/secrets/root_ca_key